Filter Press

 SolVolWashRatioReqd Input This field is only visible if Solids Wash Ratio (Volume) is chosen for TargetControl.
 The required solids wash ratio (volume of wash water/mass of solids in feed).

 WashRatio Calc This field is only visible if Wash Ratio (Mass) is chosen for TargetControl.
-The actual mass-based wash ratio achieved (mass of wash water/mass of cake liquor).
+The actual mass-based wash ratio achieved (mass of wash water/mass of the unwashed cake liquor).

 VolWashRatio Calc This field is only visible if Wash Ratio (Volume) is chosen for TargetControl.
-The actual volume-based wash ratio achieved (volume of wash water/volume of cake liquor).
+The actual volume-based wash ratio achieved (volume of wash water/volume of the unwashed cake liquor).

 SolWashRatio Calc This field is only visible if Solids Wash Ratio is chosen for TargetControl.
-The actual solids wash ratio achieved (mass of wash water/mass of solids).
+The actual solids wash ratio achieved (mass of wash water/mass of solids in feed).

 SolVolWashRatio Calc This field is only visible if Solids Wash Ratio (Volume) is chosen for TargetControl.
-The actual solids wash ratio achieved (volume of wash water/mass of solids).
+The actual solids wash ratio achieved (volume of wash water/mass of solids in feed).

 Calculated Wash Flow Demand